ShreeshaM07/MediTracker/README.md

 ## Installation

-install flutter and create a project and run `flutter doctor`. run `pub-get` in pubspec.yaml.
+install flutter and create a project and run `flutter doctor`
+run `pub-get` in pubspec.yaml.
 `pip install flask`
 install mysql and create a database and link it with the `db_connection` in `database.py` file.
 Create a `google cloud console` account and add the app as a project.
 Complete the OAUTH consent and add test users or verify app when it is published.
 Enable google calendar api.
 Download the `json` file generated and modify it in the address in `cal_setup.py`.
 `pip install google-api-python-client`
 `pip install datetime`
 `pip install pytesseract`

 ## NOTE